-Inspired by the classical Tank Wars game from the 90’s we set out to build a two player synthesizer game during this two day project.
-With an initial interest in learning MAX/MSP during this project, we decided to create a screen-based game with a physical interface.
+Inspired by the classical Tank Wars game from the 90’s we set out to build a two player synthesizer game with a physical interface during this two day project.

-How it works: The physical interfaces (tanks) are controlled with a Teensy and the custom Motors & Music PCB which sends data to a Processing sketch which runs the custom game we created.
-When two cannonballs (or notes) collides, Processing sends the note pitch and length to Ableton which adds it to a looping synthesizer.
+The physical interfaces (tanks) are controlled with a Teensy and the custom Motors & Music PCB which sends data to a Processing sketch which runs the custom game we created.
+When two cannonballs (or notes) collide, Processing sends the note pitch and length to Ableton which adds it to a looping synthesizer.
 Ableton plays the music and relays the notes back to Processing through a MAX/MSP patch.
 The Processing sketch visualises the playback of the notes as individual stars.